Tamborine Mountain: Attractions

 Rotary Lookout is on the western boundary of the locality, opposite 154-172 Main Western Road (27.94°S 153.1797°E).

 Tamborine Mountain attracts many tourists to "Gallery Walk" along Long Road, a street devoted to art galleries, cafes and souvenir shops.
 Other tourism-heavy areas include Main Street, two one-way roads with cafes, library, fuel, hardware stores, newsagent, the Zamia Theatre, various other shops, and the Tamborine Showground Markets, held every second Sunday of the month.
-A new major shopping precinct contains more of the above, and a SupaIGA supermarket.
+A shopping centre including a SupaIGA supermarket was opened in 2011, and expansion plans were lodged in 2023.

 The Glow-Worm Caves are a man-made attraction which opened to visitors in March 2006.
 They are located in one of the many wineries on the mountain.
 There are several fine dining locations.

 Tamborine Mountain is well known for walking tracks winding through rainforest regions and occasionally past cliffs or waterfalls.
 The most well-known ones are the Curtis Falls rainforest track and the Knoll.
 The Palm Grove walk is a 30-minute downhill trek to a massive fallen fig tree (blown down by storms in 2013) through a vast skyline filled with 30 m tall palms.
 The track passes mountain streams, a waterfall and wildlife.
 The Botanic Gardens are found in Eagle Heights.